security-notes/infobyte-faraday-wiki/Installation-Guide.md

 <a name="macos"></a>
 ## MacOS DMG

-Instructions for Faraday's installation in MacOS will be specified soon.
-Meanwhile, you can use former installation guide for MacOS by following this [link](https://github.com/infobyte/faraday/wiki/Installation-OSX).
+Instructions for Faraday's installation in MacOS are specified in this [installation guide](https://github.com/infobyte/faraday/wiki/Development-Installation-OSX).

 <a name="binary-files"></a>
 ## Binary files